bo-nny/seat_cafe/README.md

 ## Project Overview

-This project is a web-based system designed for a cafe to manage daily transactions, user login, and viewing records.
+This project is a web-based system designed for a seat Cafe to manage daily records, user login, and viewing and storing monthly Records.
 The system consists of three main pages:
 1. **Login Page** - For user authentication.
-2. **Daily Record Management Page** - For recording daily transactions.
+2. **Daily Record Management Page** - For recording daily records.
-3. **Results Page** - For viewing monthly records.
+3. **Results Page** - For viewing monthly records and storing records in monthly pdfs.

 ## Folder Structure